Lloyd Banks: Legal issues

-During August 2005, Lloyd Banks, Young Buck, and their entourage were traveling in a van, when the vehicle was pulled over after passing through a red light in midtown Manhattan.
+In August 2005, Lloyd Banks, Young Buck, and their entourage were traveling in a van, when the vehicle was pulled over after passing through a red light in midtown Manhattan.
 Officers said they discovered a loaded handgun and another weapon in the van.
 Prosecutors asked a judge to dismiss the charges after an investigation determined that neither Lloyd Banks nor Young Buck were in possession of the weapons.
 Felony gun charges against Lloyd Banks and Young Buck were dropped on November 8, 2006.

 In the early morning hours of January 9, 2010, in a Kitchener, Ontario hotel, an alleged altercation took place between Banks and a concert promoter over performance fees.
 Banks, and three of his associates, were later charged with forcible confinement, aggravated assault and robbery, and released on $50,000 bail.

 Feud with The Game

 The most well known feud involving Lloyd Banks is the feud between himself and The Game, which became public after The Game left G-Unit.
-Banks speculates that The Game was jealous about the attention Banks received after the success of his debut album The Hunger for More as well as Banks winning a lyricist title.
+Banks speculates that The Game was jealous about the attention Banks received after the success of his debut album The Hunger for More, as well as Banks winning a lyricist title.